Pfizer VOR200 (Vfend 200 mg)

 Pill imprint Pfizer VOR200 has been identified as Vfend 200 mg.

-Vfend is used in the treatment of aspergillosis, invasive; candida infections, systemic; ocular fungal infection; fungal pneumonia; cutaneous fungal infection (and more), and belongs to the drug class azole antifungals.
+Vfend is used in the treatment of aspergillosis, invasive; fungal meningitis; fungal infection, internal and disseminated; fungal pneumonia; cutaneous fungal infection (and more), and belongs to the drug class azole antifungals.
 There is positive evidence of human fetal risk during pregnancy.
 Vfend 200 mg is not subject to the Controlled Substances Act.

 See also related documents.